 - b) provide training or take other actions to achieve or maintain the necessary competence;

-Based on that statement, we know that anyone affecting product quality is required to have the training to achieve the necessary competence.
+Based on that statement, we know that anyone affecting product quality must have the training to achieve the necessary competence.
 So, who affects product quality?
 Here is a list of departments that typically fall under this category, and should be included in the training program:

 - Assemblers, operators, or anyone responsible for building any part of a Medical Device, including any components.